h-livv/tempest/README.md

 ## Roadmap
 ### Near-term
-1. Validation against analytical solutions for wave propagation, diffusion, and shallow water equations.
+1. Validation and convergence study for wave propagation and diffusion
+2. Multi-field generalization
-2. Higher-order and conservative numerical schemes.
+3. Higher-order and conservative numerical schemes
-3. Convergence study.
-4. Generalized multi-field framework.
-5. 2D structured grids.
+4. Addition of PDEs such as Burgers' equation
+5. Detailed validation and convergence
+6. Proceeding towards 2D expansion or ML research

 ### Long-term ML research directions
 - Neural PDE surrogates